tomtaozhou/ubi_temperature-humidity-measuring-device/README.md

 1. Clone this repository.
 2. Open the `.ino` file in the Arduino IDE.
 3. Install the required libraries via the Library Manager in the Arduino IDE.
-4. Update the WiFi SSID and PASSWORD in the code with your own credentials.
+4. Update the following in the code with your own credentials:
+   - `WIFI_SSID`
+   - `WIFI_PASSWORD`
+   - `MASTODON_HOST`
+   - `MASTODON_TOKEN`
+   - `serverName` (if using a different domain for the WordPress site)
+   - `your_wordpress_username` (when setting up the authorization for WordPress)
 5. Flash the code to your ESP8266.

 ## Usage

+1. Power on the device.
-Once the device is powered on and connected to the WiFi, it will start measuring temperature and humidity at regular intervals.
-It will then post this data to the configured WordPress site.
+2. Once connected to WiFi, the device will start measuring temperature and humidity at regular intervals.
+3. This data will then be sent to the configured WordPress site, creating a new post with the environmental data.

 ## Contribution